tave8/tave8/README.md

-# Giuseppe Tavella

 I'm a backend developer building ZeroChiamate, a CRM SaaS for service businesses.

 Ambiguity is not only ok for me, it's how I function best.

-What I believe in:
-- Do the hard things first
-- ..

 With my peculiar skillset, this is how I can contribute to your company's mission: